 "Freddie Mercury was running around outside of the bar again, Jimmy.
 Please keep a better eye on him."
 As she places the feline on the bar, Abbi walks up behind the woman.

 "It's about time you got here.
-You know before Sam showed up, I was going to really give you a peace of my mind.
+You know before Sam showed up, I was going to really give you a piece of my mind.
 I didn't realize that so many of us have to thank you - for even the really shitty times."

 Their eyes meet.